Félix Pie

-Félix Pie Dofen (/ˈpiːeɪ/ PEE-ay; born February 8, 1985) is a Dominican professional baseball outfielder for the Wild Health Genomes of the Atlantic League of Professional Baseball.
-He previously played in Major League Baseball (MLB) for the Chicago Cubs, Baltimore Orioles, and Pittsburgh Pirates.
-Pie also played for the Hanwha Eagles of the KBO League and for the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League (CPBL).
+Félix Pie Dofen (/ˈpiːeɪ/ PEE-ay; born February 8, 1985) is a Dominican former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Chicago Cubs, Baltimore Orioles, and Pittsburgh Pirates.
+Pie also played in the KBO League for the Hanwha Eagles and in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.

 Pie was born to Haitian immigrants in the Dominican Republic.

 Career

 Chicago Cubs

 Pie started with the Mesa Cubs, the Chicago Cubs Rookie affiliate, in 2002.
 He played in 55 games and hit .321, with 4 home runs and 37 runs batted in.
 He was called up to Boise where he played in 2 games.
-He played for the Lansing Lugnuts, the Cubs' Single-A affiliate, in 2003.
+He played for the Lansing Lugnuts, the Cubs' Class A affiliate, in 2003.
 There, he hit .285 with 4 home runs and 47 runs batted in.

 In 2004, he played for the Daytona Cubs.
 He hit .299 with 8 home runs and 47 runs batted in.
 In 2005, he played for the Double-A West Tennessee Diamond Jaxx.
 He hit .304 with 11 home runs and 25 runs batted in.
 His season was shortened due to a broken ankle suffered during the season.
 In 2006, his season began poorly, as he hit .222 in June and slugged only .343, but soon after he broke out of his slump to end with a batting average of .282, on-base percentage of .341, and slugging percentage of .451.
 Pie played 55 games of the 2007 season with the Iowa Cubs.

 Pie was a highly touted young prospect, and put on the fast-track to reach the big-league club, although he did not start the 2007 season in the major leagues.
 Pie's strikeout rates continued to be much higher than average.
 Pie was called up from Triple-A Iowa on April 17, 2007, and was in the starting lineup, replacing the injured Alfonso Soriano.
 At the time of his call-up, Pie was batting .444 with one home run and six RBI in 36 at-bats.
 Before the 2007 season, Pie was ranked as the number one prospect in the Cubs organization.
 He was nicknamed "The Cat."